Deltas-Lee/FlagExplorerApp/README.md

 ---

+## CI/CD Pipeline

+The CI/CD pipeline is configured in the `.github/workflows/ci-cd-pipeline.yml` file.
+It runs automated tests, builds the application, and packages it for deployment.

 ## Contributing

 If you'd like to contribute to this project, feel free to fork the repository and submit a pull request.